Knowledgeless/Scraper/README.md

 - requests
 - bs4

-Because of it's a python script, it's not make any sense that you maust have to installed python.
-But if you get some unknow errors, then just let me know.
+Because of it's a python script, it's not make any sense that you maust have to installed <h3>python3</h3>.
+But if you get some unknow errors which I forgot to handle, please let me know.
 I will try to fix them.

 To use this scipt, just run this command,
 <h3> - python3 scraper.py </h3>